 You know the saying “the road to hell is paved with good intentions”?
 It applies big-time to things we do to be greener.
 Many of those seemingly sustainable choices you’re making may not be as eco-friendly as they seem.

 That’s because there’s a lot of money to be made by marketing items as environmentally-friendly, regardless of whether or not they actually are.
-Hans Hoogervost is the head of an international accounting standards organisation that keeps track of how sustainably publicly-traded companies operate and he has warned that greenwashing is rampant and that corporations prioritise profit over the planet.
+Hans Hoogervost is the head of an international accounting standards organization that keeps track of how sustainably publicly-traded companies operate and he has warned that greenwashing is rampant and that corporations prioritize profit over the planet.

 With so much misinformation circulating though, it’s hard to make sense of what products or services are truly good for the planet.
 To help you sort through this greenwashing mess, VICE spoke with experts across North America to find out what you need to stop doing or using for the sake of the environment: